Existential Therapy: History, Key Elements, Benefits, Effectiveness

 Key Elements of Existential Therapy

-There are numerous tenets of existential philosophy that are incorporated into therapeutic practices.
+Numerous tenets of existential philosophy are incorporated into therapeutic practices.
 Existential therapy is known to be anti-technique, and as such, its practices are not uniform.
-In fact, some theorists advocate that existential therapists should, at times, turn from science to poetry or philosophy to better serve their clients.3 Some of the common focal points utilized in existential therapy are discussed here.
+Some theorists advocate that existential therapists should, at times, turn from science to poetry or philosophy to serve their clients better.3 Some common focal points utilized in existential therapy are discussed here.

 The Concept of Self